 According to the American Dental Association, 41,000 Americans will be diagnosed with oral and throat cancers this year.
 With 60% of the U.S. population visiting the dentist each year, your Apollo Beach dental office is the first line of defense for early detection.

-As the premier oral health experts in Apollo Beach, Florida, we take our role in your overall health to heart at Apollo Beach Dental.
-Every routine dental exam that Dr. Sean Gassett performs includes more than diagnostic x-rays and a thorough cleaning.
-He also completes a potentially lifesaving mouth cancer screening that is executed with the sole purpose of identifying cancer early enough to significantly increase the chances of a full recovery.
+As the premier oral health experts in Apollo Beach, we take our role in your overall health to heart at Apollo Beach Dental.
+Every routine dental exam performed includes more than diagnostic x-rays and a thorough cleaning.
+It also includes a potentially lifesaving mouth cancer screening that is executed with the sole purpose of identifying cancer early enough to significantly increase the chances of a full recovery.

 What Is Oral Cancer?